 It started off as a one day festival which quickly turned into three and by the time the inaugural event came around in March 2012, it was technically four days long.
-Now, as we’re nearing YEAR EIGHT, we still hold each of the founding members near and dear — they will forever be a part of the Treefort Family no matter where their own individual lives take them.
+Now, as we are nearing another rendition of the festival, we still hold each of the founding members near and dear — they will forever be a part of the Treefort Family no matter where their own individual lives take them.

 In 2015, Treefort was named the City of Boise’s Cultural Ambassador for being an event that genuinely reflects the energy across mediums that is happening in the Boise community and cultural scene, and for the vision of connecting Boise and its creatives with other communities around the region, the country and around the world.
 The Cultural Ambassador title ran through 2017 and the City of Boise continues to support and encourage Treefort to this day.